WeCARe-Workshop/wecare-workshop.github.io/_pages/participate.md

 We welcome researchers and practitioners with interest in accessible technology, interactive technologies for children, seniors, or people with impairments, or automotive user interfaces.
 Specifically, we want to reach those developing mobile interfaces for traffic participants (e.g., pedestrians, or cyclists), inclusive interfaces (addressing, e.g., visually impaired people), or external human-machine interfaces for AVs.
 <!-- We will reach out to the community via social media channels (e.g., Twitter, Facebook, or LinkedIn), mailing lists (e.g., GI, or ACM SIGCHI), and at the AutomotiveUI conference.
 We expect to have 15 to 20 attendees.  -->

-## Paper Submission
+## Paper / Video Submission
-Participants are required to submit position papers between two and four pages, not counting references, in the [2020 CHI Extended Abstract Format](https://chi2020.acm.org/authors/chi-proceedings-format/#EAF).
+Participants are invited to submit videos or position papers.
+A paper must be between two and four pages long, not including references, in [2020 CHI Extended Abstract Format] (https://chi2020.acm.org/authors/chi-proceedings-format/#EAF).
+To submit a video instead, authors must create a PDF file containing the title of the paper, its name and the URL to the video file.
+The video must remain online until the decision deadline.
 The generated PDF should be submitted via [EasyChair (easychair.org/conferences/?conf=wecare2020)](https://easychair.org/conferences/?conf=wecare2020).

 Submissions **need not be anonymous**.
 However, reviews will be done anonymously.
 Each paper will be reviewed by at least two organizers of this workshop with regard to its contribution to the workshop. **All accepted papers will be published online** before the beginning of the workshop.